Accessing databases that support ODBC from Rexx by using Rexx/SQL

 --with-dblibdir=/usr/local/easysoft/unixODBC/lib

-If you get errors for redefinition of CHAR like these:
+If you get CHAR redefinition errors like these:

 gcc -c -O2 -I. -I. -I./odbc -I./common -I./general -DUNIXODBC